curious-curie/memodies/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Memodies
+# Memodies(This is repository of FRONTEND code)
 <br>

 ### Django REST API + React + Redux
-#### styled components, redux-thunk, Itunes API have been used / responsive design
+* styled components, redux-thunk, Itunes API have been used / responsive design
 ### Note your thoughts and memories that a song triggered
 ### Or quote favorite lyrics from a particular song
 ### See other's notes, add them to your playlist, listen to the preview of the song